praecipula/Stytch-interview/content/quickstart.md

     """
 ```

 If these steps are successful, we have completed the log in process.
-Going to our [dashboard](http://localhost:3000/dashboard) route should now show our status as logged in.
+Going to our app's [dashboard](http://localhost:3000/dashboard) route should now show our status as logged in.

 Congratuatons, you have implemented a basic signup flow with Stytch Magic Links!